Scouting in Connecticut: Camp Keemosahbee

-Camp Keemosahbee strattles the Eastford/Woodstock line on Crystal Lake.
+Camp Keemosahbee straddles the Eastford/Woodstock line on Crystal Lake.
 It was operated by the Keemosahbee Council in 1916, which served the New Britain area, until the Council merged to become the Nathan Hale Council in 1967.
 It operated under the Keemosahbee name until it was renamed Nahaco to reflect the new Council (Nathan Hale Council).

 The three combinations of the camp's name and Council are represented in the main dining hall as enlarged wooden versions of the camp patches.
 Other amenities, such as the camp's chapel and one of three winter shelters, reflect its original Keemosabee name.
 The camp distinguishes itself from others in Connecticut by using permanent Klondike-style shelters in lieu of the more common canvas platform tents.

 After a series of Council mergers, the camp came into the ownership of the Connecticut Rivers Council, which hosted a Junior Leader Training Camp and a water sports merit badge camp at the site until it was sold in 2003 to the towns of Eastford and Woodstock.
 The towns have permanently preserved 120 acre of the camp's sparsely developed woodlands for hiking and camping, while maintaining the remaining land along Crystal Lake (including the camp center, sports field, dining hall and other camp buildings) for rental, picnicking and sports use.
 The Camp Nahaco Commission, which operates the camp on behalf of the two towns, also hosts a day camp program for area children.

 According to the town of Eastford website, the commission is dedicated to maintaining Camp "Nahaco and its facilities" and "preserving the natural beauty [that] Camp Nahaco affords".

 Also see Woodstock Conservation Commission for further information about the camp's preservation and Eastford Recreation Page for policy information on use of Nahaco's facilities.